- ABOUT US

 - NEWS & EVENTSEvents & Activities

+- HELP THE PARKSWhy should I join the Friends?
+Individuals, civic groups, foundations and corporations, and city and state governments must help to keep and maintain these valuable green spaces.
+These parks belong to you as a citizen of Boston and the world.
+Preserve this precious heritage.
+Citizens are the basis for the Friends’ success.
+Numbers count!
+We need you!
+The Friends get things done.
+The Friends’ overhead is low.
 Standard Membership Join or contribute to the Friends of the Public Garden.
 Donate Membership levels Member $25 Supporter $50 Contributor $100 Sponsor $500 Patron $1000 Benefactor $2500In Memory of Donation Make a donation to the Friends of the Public Garden in memory of a loved one.
 Donate Donation levels Option A $25 Option B $50 Option C $100 Option D $500 Option E $1000 Option F $2500Young Friends Membership Join or contribute to the Young Friends.
 Donate Young Friends Member $25

 The Friends of the Public Garden works to protect and improve Boston’s first public parks — the Boston Common, Public Garden, and Commonwealth Avenue Mall.

 A membership organization open to all, the Friends was founded in 1970 by concerned citizens.
 Working closely with the Boston Parks Department, we support ongoing improvements to the parks.
 Since 1970, we have funded the expert care of trees and plantings and the maintenance and restoration of sculptures and fountains.
 We work as staunch advocates to protect the parks from misuse and encroachment.